juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 * feasibility reports determine the feasibility or viability of solving your problem in a particular way

-* feasibility reports consider a single solution to a problem and determine whether or not---or to what extent---the proposed solution is feasible
+* feasibility reports consider a single solution to a problem and determine whether or not—or to what extent—the proposed solution is feasible

 * recommendation reports look at several approaches for solving a problem and recommend the most feasible approach